-For a number of years, he served as a Lecturer on Law and Senior Fellow at Harvard Law School, where he taught courses on alternative dispute resolution.
+Drew serves on the Legal Policy Advisory Board of the Washington Legal Foundation, a public interest organization dedicated to advocating for economic freedom.
+He also serves on the Board of Trustees at Levine Music (one of the country’s oldest community music organizations) and formerly served on the board of the Council for Court Excellence.
+Drew also has served as a Lecturer on Law and Senior Fellow at Harvard Law School, where he taught courses on alternative dispute resolution.
+For ten years, he was also an Adjunct Professor of Law at Georgetown University Law Center, where he co-taught a course on Class Action Law and Practice.
 Drew’s book, Beyond Winning: Negotiating to Create Value in Deals and Disputes, co-authored with Professors Robert H. Mnookin of Harvard Law School and Scott R. Peppet of the University of Colorado School of Law, was published by Harvard University Press in October 2000 and shared the 2000 Book Prize awarded by the CPR Institute for Dispute Resolution.
-He also served for 10 years as an Adjunct Professor of Law at Georgetown University Law Center, where he co-taught a course on Class Action Law and Practice.

 Drew also previously served as a law clerk to the Honorable Pamela Ann Rymer of the U.S. Court of Appeals for the Ninth Circuit.
 After that, he served in the Office of the Prosecutor at the International Criminal Tribunal for the former Yugoslavia, where he assisted in the investigation and indictment of a Bosnian Serb General for the mass execution of more than 6,000 unarmed prisoners in Srebrenica, Bosnia and Herzegovina, in July 1995.